Grateful Dead: Pigpen era (1967–1972)

+Godchaux era (1972–1979)

-The death of Pigpen did not slow the band down, and it continued with its new members.
-With the help of their manager Ron Rakow, they soon formed their own record label, Grateful Dead Records.
-Later that year, they released their next studio album, the jazz-influenced Wake of the Flood.
-It became their biggest commercial success thus far.
-Meanwhile, capitalizing on Floods success, the band soon went back to the studio, and the next year, 1974, released another album, From the Mars Hotel.
-Not long after that album's release however, the Dead decided to take a hiatus from live touring.
-Before embarking on the hiatus, the band performed a series of five concerts at the Winterland Ballroom in San Francisco in October 1974.
-The concerts were filmed, and Garcia compiled the footage into The Grateful Dead Movie, a feature-length concert film that would be released in 1977.
+Pigpen's death did not slow down the Grateful Dead.
+With the help of manager Ron Rakow, the band soon formed its own record label, Grateful Dead Records.
+Later that year, it released its next studio album, the jazz-influenced Wake of the Flood, which became their biggest commercial success thus far.
+Meanwhile, capitalizing on the album's success, the band soon went back to the studio, and in June 1974 released another album, From the Mars Hotel.
+Not long after, the Dead decided to take a hiatus from live touring.
+The band travelled to Europe for a string of shows in September 1974, before performing a series of five concerts at the Winterland Ballroom in San Francisco in October 1974, and delved into various other projects.
+The Winterland concerts were filmed, and Garcia compiled the footage into The Grateful Dead Movie, a feature-length concert film released in 1977.

 In September 1975, the Dead released their eighth studio album, Blues for Allah.
-They resumed touring in June 1976.
-That same year, they signed with Arista Records.
-Their new contract soon produced Terrapin Station in 1977.
-The band's tour in the spring of that year is held in high regard by their fans, and their concert of May 8 at Cornell University in Ithaca, New York, is often considered to be one of the best performances of their career.
+The band resumed touring in June 1976, playing multiple dates in small theaters, rather than the stadium shows that had become common, and had exhausted them, in 1974.
+That same year, they signed with Arista Records, and the new contract produced Terrapin Station in July 1977.
+The band's tour in the spring of that year is held in high regard by its fans, and its concert of May 8 at Cornell University is often considered one of the best performances of its career.
+Their September 1977 concert at Raceway Park in Old Bridge Township, New Jersey was attended by 107,019 people and held the record for largest-ticketed concert in the United States by a single act for 47 years.

-Keith and Donna Jean Godchaux left the band in February 1979.
+Keith and Donna Jean Godchaux left the band in February 1979, citing artistic differences.